kalyanikommula/shopping-list/README.md

 | Product |  FK |  |
 | Quantity |  PossitiveIntegerField |  |

+# Design
+## Chosen color
+- #fff - added color to the background for category images on home page.
+- #636362 - for added to the text color on home page images
+- #ffff - added color to social media networks on footer

+## Font
+- Times New Roman', Times, serif - for description about product

 # Validation
 ## HTML
  I have used the recommended [HTML Validator](https://validator.w3.org/) to validate my HTML file.

+ Registration form showing some errors becuase thay are form allauth package.

 | Page  | Screenshot | Notes |
 | --- | --- | --- |